 - Framework provides guidance on tracking and reporting reach, adoption and impact

-Evaluate outcomes refers to measuring whether the KT intervention is positively influencing the desired outcomes.
+EVALUATE OUTCOMES refers to measuring whether the KT intervention is positively influencing the desired outcomes.
 Resources for evaluation:

 - National Collaborating Centre for Methods and Tools (NCCMT) Learning Centre